Welcome to Early Years

 Welcome to Class 2

-In Class 2 this year there are 19 children.
-We have 10 Year 1’s and 9 Year 2’s.
+In Class 2 this year there are 16 children.
+We have 6 Year 1’s and 10 Year 2’s.

 Learning in Class 2 is fun!
 We have lots of brilliant games, practical activities and resources to support our learning.
-We have a COOL Time (Choose Our Own Learning) Area in our classroom where we can write, draw, construct models, take on roles or read quietly in our Class Library.
+We have a COOL Time (Choose Our Own Learning) Areas within in our classroom where we can write, draw, construct models, take on roles or read quietly in our Class Library.

-Reading books and records must be brought into school everyday and books will usually be changed on a Monday.
+Reading books and records must be brought into school every day and books will usually be changed on a Monday.

-Year 1 children practise spellings using the phonic sounds that they are learning each week and these will be sent home on a Friday for the children to practise along with QR codes which direct you to Read Write Inc. video lessons which will be accessible for 3 months which gives us plenty of opportunities to practise and consolidate the phonics we are learning in school.
+Children who are still on the Read Write Inc Phonics Program practise spellings using the phonic sounds that they are learning each week and these will be sent home on a Friday for the children to practise along with QR codes which direct you to Read Write Inc. video lessons which will be accessible for 3 months which gives us plenty of opportunities to practise and consolidate the phonics we are learning in school.

 Maths homework will also be sent home on a Friday which may include QR codes to help support learning through videos, stories or songs.
 This homework will be linked to the focus of the maths lessons of the current week.